 Total fund balances and the net change in fund balances of the DDA's governmental funds differ from net position and changes in net position of the governmental activities reported in the statement of net position/governmental fund balance sheet and statement of activities/governmental fund revenue, expenditures, and changes in fund balance.
-This difference results primarily from the long-term economic focus of the statement of net position and statement of activities versus the financial resources measurement focus of the governmental fund balance sheet.
+This difference results primarily from the long-term economic focus of the statement of net position and statement of activities versus the financial resources measurement focus of the governmental fund balance sheet and statement of revenue, expenditures, and changes in fund balance.

 The reconciliation of fund balance to net position relates to compensated absences that are included as a liability for the statement of net position/governmental fund balance sheet.
-The reconciliation of the net change in fund balance to net change in net position relates to the increase in the accrual for long-term compensated absences, which are reported as expenditures in the statement of activities/governmental fund revenue, expenditures, and changes in fund balance but are not reported as expenditures in the governmental fund.
+The reconciliation of the net change in fund balance to net change in net position relates to the increase in the accrual for long-term compensated absences, which are reported as expenditures in the statement of activities, but are not reported as expenditures in the governmental fund.